cleberfc23/cleberfc23/README.md

 ML Engineer with a background spanning production software delivery, applied research, and AI systems development.
-Two years of graduate-level ML research at Kyoto University of Advanced Science (healthcare AI, time series forecasting, LSTM architectures).
+Two years of graduate-level ML research at Kyoto University of Advanced Science (healthcare AI, time series forecasting, LSTM architectures) in Japan.
 Four years of production Android engineering at a French assistive technology company, deploying systems used by 3,000+ users across France, Belgium, and Switzerland.